langmi/spring-batch-tutorials/hello-world-java/README.md

     <bean id="helloWorldTasklet"
           class="de.langmi.spring.batch.tutorials.helloworld.HelloWorldTasklet" />

 In contrast to the introduction of the basic concepts, we use a so called [Tasklet Step][tasklet-step].
-A *Tasklet Step* makes bypasses the standard Step concept and makes it possible to just implement one method, like printing out *Hello World!*.
+A *Tasklet Step* bypasses the standard Step concept and makes it possible to just implement one method, like printing out *Hello World!*.

 #### Complete XML

-All XML taken from the configuration and joined in one file:
+All XML taken from the configuration above and joined in one file:

     <?xml version="1.0" encoding="UTF-8"?>
     <beans xmlns="http://www.springframework.org/schema/beans"